-The PS5 has been out now for a little over a month.
+It’s now been several months since the release of the Sony PlayStation 5 in November 2020.
 Usually, games available at console launches leave something to be desired.
-With the PS5 launch, there are actually quite a few games that are extremely fun to play.
+With this launch, there are actually quite a few PS5 games that are extremely fun to play.
 There are also a few games that released with tons of glitches that need to be worked out or gameplay that fell short of expectations.
 In this article, however, we’re going to look at the best PS5 games you can buy right now.

 The best PS5 games:

 Editor’s note: We’ll be updating this list of the best PS5 games regularly as new ones launch.